 SEAI is funded by the Government of Ireland through the Department of the Environment, Climate and Communications.
-SEAI is pleased to announce that the 2025 SEAI National Energy RD&D Call involves co-funding partnerships on particular topics, with the following organisations: The Climate Change Advisory Council (CCAC) and Met Éireann..
+SEAI is pleased to announce that the 2025 SEAI National Energy RD&D Call involves co-funding partnerships on particular topics, with the following organisations: The Climate Change Advisory Council (CCAC), the Department of Agriculture, Food and the Marine (DAFM) and Met Éireann.

-SEAI National Energy RD&D Funding Programme

-2025 Call Document
+SEAI National Energy RD&D Funding Programme 2025 Call Document